Emerald Plaza History

 Like crystals, the Emerald Gemstone is known to harmonize and strengthen the positive influences of mercury which includes intelligence, education, speech, communication, confidence, humor, wit, and intellect.
 The Emerald Gemstone helps to lift depression and insomnia and promotes knowledge of the heart resulting in peaceful dreams.
 The Emerald has long been the symbol of hope and is considered by many to be the stone of prophecy.

 The architect, C.W.
 Kim’s intent, was to have you feel as if you were standing in the middle of a crystal as you enter the atrium.
 While standing in the atrium, you’ll notice many angles of light shining through the window panels, providing countless facets and reflections.
 Kim likened the atrium to standing in the center of Superman’s Crystal Room, with the magic green crystal from which he acquired his power.
-The sculpture hanging in the center of the atrium, created by Richard Lippold, completes this idea.

 In addition to its aesthetic beauty, The Emerald Plaza building is also one of downtown San Diego’s most energy efficient buildings due to its computerized energy management system, thermal storage system and ice plant.
 Energy control systems including the H.V.A.C. (heating, ventilating, and air-conditioning) equipment, lighting systems, telecommunications, and electronic monitoring devices were a top priority in the design of the Emerald Plaza.
 In 2008, the building was granted the General Electric Energy Star Award.
 Currently, this award can be found in the office lobby.